 - Any psychiatric disorder that prohibits obtaining informed consent.

-- If prior anthracycline or chest radiotherapy, Left Ventricular Ejection Fraction (LVEF) < institutional lower limit of normal.
+- Left Ventricular Ejection Fraction (LVEF) < institutional lower limit of normal, when:

 - Poorly controlled hypertension (persistently elevated > 150/100mmHg, either systolic or diastolic or both, despite anti-hypertensive medication).